 As we’ve shown, private does not necessarily mean more expensive than public when it comes to health screening prices.

 But clinics are generally less recognised than big brand names like Raffles Medical and Tan Tock Seng Hospital.
-But that said, what matters more is that you’re comfortable with the healthcare provider and the doctor you choose.
+That said, what matters more is that you’re comfortable with the healthcare provider and the doctor you choose.
 On the other hand, you might get more personalised service if it’s with, say, your family doctor.

 Generally, the more tests a package has, the more expensive it is.
 Provided you’re still young and healthy, and not genetically predisposed to certain disorders, you may want to opt for one of the super basic health screenings without all the bells and whistles.